Physiome/journal-website/content/pages/instructions-to-authors.md

 **2.1 Original submission**

-Original submissions are author-initiated submissions directly associated with a primary experimental or modelling paper, aiming to exactly reproduce the published model, using the implementation of the primary paper.
+Original submissions are author-initiated submissions directly associated with a primary experimental or modelling paper, aiming to reproduce the published model using the implementation used in producing the primary paper.
 While matching authorship between the <i>Physiome</i> submission and the primary publication is not a requirement, it is expected that there is some overlap.
 The <i>Physiome</i> team can help with reaching out to additional authors if needed.

+In cases where the original implementation is not able to be made available with the <i>Physiome</i> submission or if it in a non-standard format, authors may supplement their <i>Physiome</i> submission with a new implementation, perferably in a standard format, which demonstrates reproducibility of the primary paper.

 **2.2 Retrospectives**

 [comment]: # (Similar to an original submission, but is associated with a historical Primary Publication which has been judged to be of substantial value to the physiological modelling community, such that a reusable, reproducible, and discoverable version of the study should be made available.
 Where possible, the authors of retrospective should include authors from the primary publication.
 Retrospectives may be invited by the <i>Physiome</i> editors or can be author-initiated.)

-A retrospective applies to a submission which is a new implementation of the published model, with some changes made that broadly reproduce the primary paper's results.
-The published model may be a few years old.
-Therefore, author overlap with the primary publication is not necessary.
+A retrospective is a submission which is a new implementation of a published model that broadly reproduces the results presented in the primary paper.
+Where possible, the authors of retrospective should include authors from the primary publication.
+Retrospectives may include additional aspects that help put the primary paper in a current context.

 When submitting a retrospective, it is best to first submit an expression of interest to the editors outlining why the original primary publication should be considered a suitable contribution to <i>Physiome</i>.